Lilseec/Lilseec/README.md

 - 👋 Hi, I’m @Lilseec
 - 👀 I’m interested in golang and csgo
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning golang and node

 - 📫 If you can reach me, then you can reach me